ccastroiragorri/blockdegree_previous/degree-bnav2/README.md

   ]
 }
 ```
 This transaction has registered generic degrees base on a template `templateId:0001` to a group of students whose information is introduced as a collection of strings with the fields: id(email), name and publicKey for each student.
+Note that the transactions in the bna are only defined for writting onto the blockchain.
+Reading form the blockchain will be coded in the [frontend](https://github.com/ccastroiragorri/blockdegree-frontend) application.